 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the iexplore.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as Internet Explorer or NirCmd or Windows Explorer or Winamp media file or Stub or MSIEXPLR or Updater or ultimo
+The process known as Internet Explorer or NirCmd or Windows Explorer or Stub or Updater or ultimo

-belongs to software Windows Internet Explorer (version 9, 8, 7) or Microsoft Windows Operating System or Internet Explorer (version 11, 11 Release Preview, 7) or Adobe Flash Player ActiveX or Microsoft Windows or Adobe Flash Player (version 10 ActiveX, 11 ActiveX) or Microsoft Internet Explorer or Super DVD Creator (version 9.8 Full, 9.8 Trial, 9.8 Trial Version)
+belongs to software Windows Internet Explorer (version 9, 8, 7) or Microsoft Windows Operating System or Internet Explorer (version 11, 11 Release Preview) or Microsoft Windows or Adobe Flash Player ActiveX or Adobe Flash Player (version 10 ActiveX, 11 ActiveX) or Super DVD Creator (version 9.8 Full, 9.8 Trial, 9.8 Trial Version) or WinX HD Video Converter Deluxe

-by Microsoft (www.microsoft.com) or Windows XP or OTAN or NirSoft (www.nirsoft.net) or neet or EhG CoRp or vbnxcvdfcvb or WinUpdate.
+by Microsoft (www.microsoft.com) or OTAN or NirSoft (www.nirsoft.net) or WinUpdate.

 Description: The original iexplore.exe from Microsoft is an important part of Windows, but often causes problems.
-The file iexplore.exe is located in a subfolder of "C:\Program Files" (generally C:\Program Files\Internet Explorer\).
+The file iexplore.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the user's "Documents" folder (generally C:\Program Files\Internet Explorer\).

 The file is a Windows system file.
 It is a Microsoft signed file.
 The process uses ports to connect to or from a LAN or the Internet.
-Therefore the technical security rating is 5% dangerous; however you should also read the user reviews.
+The file is certified by a trustworthy company.
+Therefore the technical security rating is 6% dangerous; however you should also read the user reviews.

 Recommended: Identify iexplore.exe related errors